ansible-collections/ibm_zos_core/docs/source/modules/zos_stat.rst

       | **type**: int

     extents_allocated
-      Number of extents allocated for the data set.
+      Number of extents allocated for the dataset.

       | **returned**: success
       | **type**: int
       | **sample**: 1

     extents_used
-      Number of extents used by the data set.
+      Number of extents used by the dataset.

-      For PDSEs, this value will be null.
-See instead pages_used and perc_pages_used.
+      For PDSEs, this value is not available.
+Refer to the ``pages_used`` and ``perc_pages_used`` fields instead.

       | **returned**: success
       | **type**: int